guolilu3/Effaln/README.md

 # Feedback
 Please report bugs to Email: guolilu@stu.xidian.edu.cn if any questions or suggestions.
 Your feedback and test results are welcome.

+# License
+Effaln is available under the MIT license.